takelley1/linux-notes/README.md

 ## linux-notes
-my personal documentation and notes for Linux and various other technologies
+Personal documentation and notes for Linux and a few other technologies.